gcp-sogeti/finops/slides/basics.md

 ## Finops Teams

 The finops team is composed by techincal and financial members, who will work with many team.
-Mandatory : define and share objectives (KPI), best practices and recommandations
+Mandatory : define and share objectives (KPI), best practices and recommandations.

 Eq. : serverless usage vs classic IaaS.